-- has lungs that are not fully developed or grown, or - has an infection, or - is getting medications that slow or stop your baby's breathing, or - has other problems that make it hard for your baby to breathe, such as after surgery
+- has lungs that are not fully developed or grown, or - has an infection, or - is getting medications that slow or stop your baby's breathing, or - has other problems that make it hard for your baby to breathe

 Without the ventilator, your baby may have trouble breathing.
 Your baby will need a ventilator until your baby can breathe well on his or her own.